NaaVRE/NaaVRE/.github/ISSUE_TEMPLATE/bug_template.md

 ---

-#### Describe the bug
-*A clear and concise description of what the bug is.*
+*Describe the bug: Give a clear and concise description of what the bug is.*

 #### To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce:

 - Go to '...'
 - Click on '....'